sqlparser/sqlflow_public/grabit/readme.md

 List of databases and schemas to extract, separated by commas, which are to be provided in the format database/schema;
-, or blank to extract all databases.
+Or blank to extract all databases.
 `database1/schema1,database2/schema2,database3`